Democratic edge shrinks in Arizona Senate, governor races

 In the race for attorney general, Republican Abraham Hamadeh took the lead from Democrat Kris Mayes.

+The cause of the printing issue remains a mystery.
+The two top officials on the county board of supervisors, both Republicans, said in a statement Wednesday night that they used the same printers, settings and paper thickness during the August primary and pre-election testing, when there were no widespread issues.

 “There is no perfect election.
-Yesterday was not a perfect election,” said Bill Gates, the Republican chairman of the county board of supervisors.
+Yesterday was not a perfect election,” Bill Gates, chairman of the board of supervisors, told reporters earlier in the day.
 “We will learn from it and do better.”

 Lake repeated her pledge to immediately call lawmakers into special session upon being sworn in to make massive changes to Arizona election laws.
 She wants to significantly reduce early and mail voting, options chosen by at least 8 in 10 Arizona voters, and to count all ballots by hand, which election administrators say would be extremely time consuming.